Illustrations

 Accessories

-We worked on making accessories fitting with most of the people we already illustrated.
-We are not yet able to create a dynamic illustration compositor, by maybe one day 😁
+We worked on making accessories matching most of the people we already illustrated.
+We are not yet able to create a dynamic illustration compositor, but maybe one day 😁

 If you need illustration and want to collaborate with Foyer, feel free to reach us.